-- Intersegmental development A CCN Descriptor is created, vetted, and articulated by faculty from all four segments. - Intersegmental agreement that the descriptor is commonly numbered and that community colleges can then pull the template for the CCN Descriptor and submit a Course Outline of Record (COR) against the CCN Descriptor for designation of a common course number. - College applies for a common course numbering designator that results in seamless transferability and portability of the course based on the descriptor articulation.
+- Intersegmental development: A CCN Descriptor is created, vetted, and articulated by participating faculty (e.g., from the California Community Colleges, UC, CSU and AICCU). - Intersegmental agreement: All participating segments/institutions agree that community colleges can pull the template for the CCN Descriptor and submit a course outline of record (COR) against the CCN Descriptor for designation of a common course number. - Articulation: A college applies for a common course numbering designator that results in seamless transferability and portability of the course based on the CCN Descriptor articulation.